unicef/publicgoods-wordpress/README.md

 ## Setup (MacOS)

-To follow along these instructions you need to open [Terminal](https://support.apple.com/guide/terminal/welcome/mac).
+To follow along these instructions you need to open [Terminal](https://support.apple.com/guide/terminal/welcome/mac), and have a basic understanding of version control systems and git: [this is a good 10min introduction](https://guides.github.com/introduction/git-handbook/).

-1. Open your first window (will refer to it as Terminal #1) and create your base folder, and change folders into it:
+1. Open your first window (will refer to it as *Terminal 1*) and create your base folder, and change folders into it:

     ```bash
     mkdir dpgsite